A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: Background of foundation models

-\paragraph{Large Language Models.} In the sphere of NLP, LLMs have fundamentally reshaped our understanding of syntactic and semantic information extracted from input text.
-Autoregressive-based LLMs, exemplified by powerful models like GPT-3 \cite{mehari2022self}, PaLM~\cite{chowdhery2023palm}, and ChatGPT~\cite{chen2021evaluating, stiennon2020learning}, have redefined text generation and question-answering capabilities by predicting subsequent words in a sequence and producing contextually coherent outputs.
-Additionally, the emergence of the groundbreaking LLM, LLaMA~\cite{touvron2023llama}, represents a significant advancement, striking a balance between high performance, efficiency, and accessibility through innovative encoding tokenization and memory-efficient attention techniques.
+In the sphere of NLP, large language models (LLMs) have fundamentally reshaped our understanding of syntactic and semantic information extracted from input text.
+Autoregressive-based LLMs, exemplified by powerful models like GPT-4 ~\cite{achiam2023gpt}, Qwen2.5~\cite{bai2025qwen2}, and DeepSeek-v3~\cite{liu2024deepseek}, have redefined text generation and question-answering capabilities by predicting subsequent words in a sequence and producing contextually coherent outputs.
+Additionally, the emergence of the groundbreaking LLM, LLaMA3~\cite{dubey2024llama}, represents a significant advancement, striking a balance between high performance, efficiency, and accessibility through innovative encoding tokenization and memory-efficient attention techniques.
 On the other hand, autoencoder-based LLMs, such as BERT~\cite{devlin2018bert} and its remarkable variants like T5~\cite{raffel2020exploring}, RoBERTa~\cite{liu2019roberta}, DistilBERT~\cite{sanh2019distilbert}, and ELECTRA~\cite{clark2020electra}, have redefined the analysis of contextual relationships within text by leveraging bidirectional context consideration.
 This makes them an indispensable asset for a wide range of NLP tasks, from sentiment analysis to machine translation.